 We all know when a photograph moves us, captivates us, and inspires us.
 The feeling an image awakens or a memory that emerges from a photograph is unmistakable.
-The power of photography to stir emotions is oftentimes what attracts us to this medium.
-We call these compelling images impactful because they touch us at our emotional core – in our souls.
+The power of photography to stir emotions is what often attracts us to this medium.
+We call these compelling images impactful because they touch us at our emotional core—in our souls.

-During this fascinating week with Christopher, prepare to go deep in search of photographs with impact.
+During this fascinating week with Christopher in San Miguel de Allende, prepare to go deep in search of photographs with impact.
 Learn to capture the essence of places and people you discover as you move through life.
 Discover how photography can enrich your days at home as well as on your travels when you engage locals and landscapes with the help of your lens.
 Christopher fills the week with daily lectures, discussions, field trips to make new images, group image reviews, and one-on-one sessions with each participant.

 This workshop helps you capture moments and create enduring images that vividly recall your adventures so you may share them with others.
 Move from taking pictures of what people and places look like to creating photographs that touch hearts and minds.